arnaudbos/i-rant/content/loom-part-1-scheduling.md

 > As the name may suggest, it is a special mechanism for kernels to switch a process by another to achieve concurrency.
 > As usual with names, "context switch" is overloaded, and we'll mention this in the next sections.

-That's where threads get introduced: nowadays the most widespread fundamental unit of concurrency is not the process, it's the **thread**.
+That's how threads got introduced: nowadays the most widespread fundamental unit of concurrency is not the process, it's the **thread**.
 And threads have interesting characteristics with regard to the previous points.